cjackie/cjackie.github.com/_posts/2014-06-25-AOP_in_javacript.md

  - paradigm
 ---
 ##Aspect-Oriented Programming
 It might sound complicated, but the idea is in fact very simple, which is adding new behavior to a function.
 This can be done using in object-oriented way, but for some problems, AOP is a better solution.
 Let's say you would like to print something before the call, and print something after that call for debugging purposes.
-Of course you can just make a subclass and add those functionality.
+Of course you can just make a subclass and add these functionalities.
 However, it feels very unnatural.
 With AOP, it's straight forward: add one behavior before the call and another one after the call.
-The abstraction really free you from thinking details about class relationships, and other methods, and make you focus more on what the code does.<br>
+The abstraction really free you from thinking details about class relationships, and other methods, let you focus more on what the code does.<br>
-  Let's give an example of AOP:
+  Let's give an example of AOP in Javascript:

 ~~~javascript
 function Person(name) {